Kannadathi (TV series): Summary

 Rathnamala returns to Bengaluru and offers a Kannada lecturer post to Bhuvi without the latter's knowledge.
 She also helps Bhuvi find a house to rent.
 Bhuvi and Harsha encounter each other many times; Bhuvi looks after Harsha at her home when he is sick for a few days.
 Rathnamala's doctor tells her that she will soon die.
 Rathnamala wants Harsha to marry Bhuvi; the two share a mutual attraction, but Harsha has doubts about her idealism in his practical world while Bhuvi hides her feelings by claiming they are just friends.
 Varudhini's desire for Harsha increases.
 Later, on Varu's company logo reveal day, Varu expresses that her inspiration is Harsha and hugs him; Bhuvi notices and cries.
 After a few days and constant meetings, Harsha realises his love for Bhuvi but decides not to confess.
 Bhuvi has a dream in which her father is bitten by a snake.
 So she decides to return to Hasirupete to visit her father; Harsha and Bindu, Bhuvi's sister accompany her.
-Bhuvi's father died before she arrived, and she is compelled to perform the last rites of her father; she is taunted by her step-grandmother Mangallamma.
-After a few days Bhuvi, Harsha and Bindu return to Bengaluru after Bhuvi rejects a local man's marriage proposal given by Mangallamma.
-Bhuvi and Harsha release Varu from jail which the latter ended in to prevent Harsha from going to jail due to Sanya's evil plan.
+Bhuvi's father died before she arrived, and she is compelled to perform the last rites of her father; she is taunted by her step-grandmother Mangalamma.
+After a few days Bhuvi, Harsha and Bindu return to Bengaluru after Bhuvi rejects a local man's marriage proposal given by Mangalamma.
+Bhuvi and Harsha release Varu from jail which the latter ended in to prevent Harsha from going to jail due to Saniya's evil plan.
 Varu's proximity to Harsha makes Bhuvi sad as she thinks they love each other.
 Many instances come where Harsha and Bhuvi get close to each other, spend time and protect each other, but never confess their love.
-A few days later, Sanya taunts Harsha about his love and Varu.
+A few days later, Saniya taunts Harsha about his love and Varu.
 Harsha is shocked to know that Varu likes him, and the next day with Bhuvi's help, he tells her that he does not like her and that he treats her just as a friend.
 After a few days, Harsha celebrates Bhuvi's birthday in a grand way and confesses his love.
 Bhuvi in a shock stays silent thinking of Varu.
 After a few days, Harsha and Bhuvi go for a trip where Harsha is kidnapped.
 In fear of losing him, Bhuvi also confesses her love to him.